Topl/tips/TIP-0003/README.md

 Splitting assets is the opposite of merging them.
 This requires the submission of a splitting transaction to the node.
 To support this kind of transactions, the following validations need to be performed on the transaction.

 - *Check splitting assets:* Let $A$ be a Asset Splitting Statement to split UTXO $u$ into indexes $i_0$, .., $i_{n - 1}$ .
 All the following statements are true:
-  - All TXOs in the output have the same fungibility type as the one in the original UTXO $u$.
+  - All outputs of the transaction have the same fungibility type as the one in the original UTXO $u$.
-  - All TXOs in the output have the same quantity descriptor as the one in the original UTXO $u$.
+  - All outputs of the transaction have the same quantity descriptor as the one in the original UTXO $u$.
-  - The Merkle root in the split asset corresponds to the values in the output TXOs.
+  - The Merkle root in the split asset corresponds to the values in each output of the transaction.

 ## Backwards Compatibility